 Contact me to help find you the best mortgage renewal rates

 Shopping around at renewal is just as important

 When purchasing a home, many people spend a great deal of time shopping around to find the best mortgage renewal rates in Ottawa.
 Unfortunately, many do not invest the same amount of time shopping around at renewal.
 As a result, they may accept their lender’s less favourable renewal rate offer.
 Usually the lender will reach out to within 120 days of the renewal date with an offer.
 Sadly the rates offered are not very favourable.

 Is loyalty to a lender enough to get the best mortgage renewal rate?

-Many feel their loyalty to a lender will be enough for their lender to proactively offer the best rate and others do not have time or the interest to start the rate shopping process again at each renewal.
-Lenders can take advantage of this at renewal.
-Lenders know that 80% of people simply sign and return the renewal offer and documents .
+Many feel their loyalty to a lender will be enough for their lender to offer them the lowest mortgage rates.
+Others do not have time or the interest to start the rate shopping process again at each renewal.

+The Bank of Canada confirmed that those who switch lenders at renewal or those who renewal with a mortgage broker save more then those who renew directly with their lender.
 Each point saved on the rate counts.
 A 0.2% savings on a rate, on a $300,000 mortgage, will save you over $2630 over the next 5 year term for example.

 What do you do when coming up for a mortgage renewal?